SillyTavern/SillyTavern-Docs/Usage/Branches.md

 **IMPORTANT!** Before doing anything, make *a complete backup* of your installation.
 You may *lose your data* in the process, so don't ignore this warning.

+Not sure of which files to back up?
+See the list here: [How to Update SillyTavern](https://docs.sillytavern.app/usage/update/#note-do-not-copy-the-entire-public-folder)

 ### git installs

 1. Open a terminal prompt (cmd, PowerShell, Termux, etc) in your SillyTavern installation folder.